RCN-ECS/CnGV/notebook/20191217_MA_means_test.md

 # Test of means and bootstrapping approach

 ## Update for 2/27/2020
 Since writing this post, we have changed the way we generate data from using linear models to regression design matrices.
-Even Below, I write that we found the previously estimated means/SE data produces downwardly biased covariance and GxE estimates.
+As described below, we found the previously estimated means/SE data downwardly biased covariance and GxE estimates.

 I rewrote the code for the means/SE data in which I use the new data generation approach.
 In my new code, kept the overall approach the same (i.e., estimating covariance and GxE on the provided means without using Anovas), but I built in a small function in which I calculate the true covariance and GxE values (i.e., the values calculated on the full raw dataset with no noise).
 In doing so, I can compare how accurately the means/SE data are performing.
 **If CovGE and GxE estimates are accurate, they should match the TRUE values**

 I ran a small simulation with the following starting parameters in which I varied only the standard deviation (but with a small interaction built in):